Contact Us

 Lori Connell

-In January 2023, Yerlin accepted the position of Computer Technology Instructor as a part-time job as she continued her formal education.
+In January 2025, Ximena accepted the position of Computer Technology Instructor as a part-time job as she continued her formal education.
 She loves helping women achieve their goals of learning and bettering themselves.
-Yerlin is happy for the opportunity to give back to an organization that has had a significant impact on her family.
+Ximena is happy for the opportunity to give back to an organization that has had a significant impact on her family.